State of M&A Data Rooms — Q1 2026 Read the report →

 Chile is still one of Latin America's most founder-friendly launchpads—but 2025 fundraising is more selective.
 You'll see more rounds, but tighter checks and heavier diligence, especially at Series A, where investors want proof of scalable distribution and durable unit economics.
 (El País)

 When preparing your pitch to Chilean Series A investors, having a professional data room is essential.
 Peony helps Chilean startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 Below is a Chile-first, Series A–relevant shortlist of funds that are (1) actually active in-market, (2) have real capacity to do Series A checks (or lead/co-lead), and (3) carry strong reputations among founders and local ecosystem operators.